mvysny/vaadin14-boot-example-maven/README.md

 ### Missing `/src/main/webapp`?

-Yeah, since we're not packaging to war but to (uber)jar, the `webapp` folder needs to be served from the jar itself, and therefore it needs to reside in `src/main/resources/webapp`.
+Yeah, since we're not packaging to WAR but to uberjar/zip+jar, the `webapp` folder needs to be served from the jar itself, and therefore it needs to reside in `src/main/resources/webapp`.

 ## Packaging for production